Get News & Updates Directly To Your Inbox

-The thyroid gland makes hormones and releases them into the bloodstream so they can be carried to every tissue in the body.
-These hormones help the body use energy, stay warm and keep the brain, heart and other organs working as they should.
+The thyroid gland makes two hormones – T3 (triiodothyronine) and T4 (thyroxine).
+In turn, the brain’s pituitary gland releases them into the bloodstream.
+Carried to every tissue in the body, these hormones help with many functions.
+They help the body use energy, stay warm and keep the brain, heart and other organs working properly.

-Sometimes, the thyroid doesn’t function the way it should.
+Sometimes, the thyroid doesn’t function as it should.
 When it doesn’t make enough hormones, the condition is called hypothyroidism.

-Hashimoto’s thyroiditis, an inflammation of the thyroid gland, is one of the most common causes for hypothyroidism.
-Other causes can be radiation therapy to the neck, certain medications, surgical removal of the thyroid, head injuries that disrupt the pituitary or hypothalamus glands in the brain, pregnancy, and low levels of iodine in your diet.
+Inflammation (Hashimoto’s thyroiditis) is one of the most common reasons.
+But problems can also be triggered by radiation to the neck, some medications, surgical removal of the gland, a head injury, pregnancy and low levels of iodine in the diet.

-There are many subtle symptoms of hypothyroidism.
-Women are more at risk than men, and may experience changes in their menstrual cycles.
-Other signs include unexplained weight gain, moodiness, feeling tired, breaking hair, constipation, feeling cold all the time, a slow heart rate and the gland swelling to name a few.
+Women have a higher risk for the disease than men.
+They may experience changes in their menstrual cycles.
+Other symptoms include weight gain, moodiness, fatigue, hair loss, constipation, feeling cold, a slow heart rate and swelling in the neck.

-If you think you may have a thyroid problem, talk to your doctor.
-Being proactive in your health care makes a big difference in your quality of life.
+If you think you may have a thyroid problem, talk with your doctor.
+Being proactive about your health can make a big difference in your quality of life.